-Taking it a step further… what if they make a mistake?
+Taking it a step further, what if they make a mistake?
 Or worst, show a quintessential character flaw or state an opinion that we don’t like.
 For instance, how would you react if your favorite fitness guru gained weight, either intentional or unintentional.
-OR if your go-to lifestyle vlogger - who is 21, perky with long hair - somehow descends into a depression, cuts off her hair and can’t muster the energy to smile for you but instead shares her truth?
+OR if your go-to lifestyle vlogger - who is 21, and perky with long hair - somehow descends into a depression, cuts off her hair and can’t muster the energy to smile for you but instead shares her truth?
 YOU ARE PISSED.
 And I know you’re pissed because I see it on Twitter.
 Does anyone remember when Remi Ashten Cruz had to make a video explaining why she is unfollowing her real-life friend?
 Or apologize because her content – which follows her life - has taken a shift towards fitness and health – which is her new found passion, IRL.
 Like what the fuck is that?
 Or how about the simple fact that every YouTube couple feels the need to endlessly plan out and plot how they are going to share their break up.
 Think about that.
 These 19-year-old's feel the need to apologize to strangers who they entertain for free because they have made a personal choice that effects their real life and do it a through 6-month roll-out!
 Does that not sound crazy?
 If the tables were reversed and average teenagers felt the need to call HOA meetings every time they got a new boyfriend would we just accept it?
 Or would we call bullshit and RUN to therapy.
 Influencers do not owe you anything.
 As a matter of fact, nobody owes you anything.
 And in return you don’t owe them anything.
 Jeffree Star is allowed to be racist and Kim Kardashian is allowed to share photos of her nude body and her children within the same platform and frankly, I’m tired of being outraged by it.
 If you don’t like the content, don’t watch it.
-If you don’t agree, then don’t subscribe but influencers are not entities of impact.
+If you don’t agree, don’t subscribe.
+Influencers are not entities of impact.
 They are people.
 And they are allowed to be as complicated and self-indulgent as they please.
-And before you say that influencers are businesses because they make money and have fame ….
-Yes, you’re right, but also, No, you’re not.
+And before you say that influencers are businesses because they make money and have fame, Yes!
+You’re right.
+But also, no, you’re not.
 Are influencers money-making business?
 Yes.
 Are they entities of necessity and societal impact?
 No. Jeffree Star being racist – which he is - does not negatively affect your life or anyone else's without permission.
-If a company like Wal-Mart or a government agency is racist, it affects people outside of the organization, the shoppers, the employees and the overall community in which it sits and engages with, especially in a situation that involves the government or a monopoly.
-In both cases the community only has one choice.
+If a company like Wal-Mart or a government agency is racist, it affects people outside of the organization, the shoppers, the employees and the overall community in which it sits and engages with.
+In both cases, the community only has one choice.
 An influencer doing something good or bad can only reverberate into your life if you choose to consume their content and give it power.
-We need to start seeing influencers for what they are… resources of information, sources of entertainment and interchangeable manifestations of the human experience.
+We need to start seeing influencers for what they are: resources of information, sources of entertainment and interchangeable manifestations of the human experience.
 And since we’re all millennials, and social media breaks aren’t in the cards for us, the least we can do is to start compartmentalizing.
 Don’t search for travel bloggers search for their blogs.
 Don’t follow comedians, consume their comedic content.
 If all you want of a person is their work then don’t follow the person, follow the work.
-But if you’re going to follow a person who has a hobby or a job or a skillset then you must also allow them to freedom to be human.
-Which means that they may change their mind, try something new and yes they might even disappoint you.
+But if you’re going to follow a person who has a hobby, or a job, or a skillset, then you must also allow them freedom to be human.
+Which means that they may change their mind, try something new, and yes they might even disappoint you.
 But that’s what people do.